alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/custom_blockstorage.markdown

 node_name: cloudify_2_blockstorage_custom
 weight: 200
 ---
+{% warning %}
+Note that the driver only supports groovy scripts for all these scripts.
+{% endwarning %}

 Some times you might need to provide your own way to manage the storage lifecycle.
 This is for example if you have a custom way to create, attach, format, mount it.
 For that, you can provide every node of type `tosca.nodes.BlockStorage` with the `lifcycle` operation **`create`** and **`configure`**.
 And for the destroy process, you'll use the **`delete`** operation.